Frequently Asked Questions

 What does it cost to build with AAC?

-Until recently, finished AAC walls have cost more than conventional finished 2"x4" stud walls.
+Finished AAC walls cost more than conventional finished 2"x4" stud walls.
 One manufacturer gave us the following 2001 comparisons: $8/sq.ft. cost for conventional walls; $11/sq. ft. cost for AAC; $13 sq. ft. cost for brick (which is a veneer on conventional framing).
-We see from these figures that AAC has historically cost more than conventional wood framed walls, but less than brick veneer on conventional framing
+We see from these figures that AAC has historically cost more than conventional wood framed walls, but less than brick veneer on conventional framing.

-But with the steep increase in the cost of wood products (resulting from the Iraq war and the hurricane disasters), this cost differential between AAC and wood has closed.
+But with the steep increase in the cost of wood products, this cost differential between AAC and wood has narrowed.

-The cost of all building materials is too unstable to provide more than relative figures such as these.
+The cost of all building materials is too unstable to provide more than relative comparative figures which are probably out of date now.

 Our masons charge approximately the same amount to build with AAC as it costs per block to buy from the manufacturers; shipping costs vary with distance.
 More exact figures can be obtained with a call to the manufacturers, listed at the end of this section.

-We have been able to offset the previously higher cost of AAC walls with the use of relatively less-expensive concrete poured-and-scored floors, and by designing uncomplicated roofs that can be built with engineered roof trusses.
+We have been able to offset the higher cost of AAC walls by using relatively less-expensive concrete poured-and-scored floors, and by designing uncomplicated roofs that can be built with engineered roof trusses.
 The combination of these three features allowed us to compete in cost with conventional construction while producing a vastly superior house.
-Right now we can make a better house for LESS than conventional costs.

 Can we build an AAC house that is not passive solar?

 Sure!
 But we recommend against it.
-We had the opportunity to closely observe non-passive solar AAC houses built with crawl spaces and wooden floors: they are cold in winter and hot in summer, just like wooden houses, and they require poisonous termite treatments because of the proximity of wood to ground.
+We had the opportunity to closely observe non-passive solar AAC houses built with crawl spaces and wooden floors: they are cold in winter and hot in summer, just like wooden houses.
 In most of the continental US, it is a mistake to build non-passive solar houses, regardless of their wall systems.

 How do I find a contractor who will use AAC?

-Contact the AAC suppliers nearest you for a list of contractors who have experience building AAC houses.
+Contact the AAC suppliers nearest you for a list of contractors in your area who have experience building AAC houses.

-Can we contact you for technical help in building with AAC?
+Can we contact you for technical help in building with AAC or for help in other building and design questions?

 Can I build over a basement?